 All teams are expected to pay their fees by the start of round three in any Perth Ultimate League.
 This is done in one team payment.
-Teams are giving three (3) weeks to collect these fees and forward them to the Associations designated account.
 Pricing structure and deadlines are clearly outlined in each registration article link on both websites we work with.

-Insurance is included in your fees and is a mandatory portion charged by the Australian Flying Disc Association to cover insurance.
+Insurance is included in your team fee and is a mandatory portion charged by the Australian Flying Disc Association to cover insurance.
+Only players that are registered on the AFDA league registration page will be covered by insurance.
+Please ensure any player that plays for your team, whether for one game or more, is registered on the AFDA league registration page.
+Players can be registered at any time during the league.
 A breakdown of coverage and links to claim forms and procedures can be found here.

 Discussion and informal communication relating to the Perth Ultimate League and local events.
 Forget your cleats, need players, general Perth related events & items - then check in here.
 Formal communication will still occur via formal methods as per usual.
 THINK BEFORE YOU WRITE - Any negative or abusive actions will result in members banned from this group.
 Request to join here.

 WA Ultimate produces a monthly e-newsletter.
 It is highly recommended that all members subscribe to this newsletter to ensure they are kept up to date with all the latest news and announcements.
 You can subscribe here.